IQ404/study-notes/README.md

 The last `.dense()` in a `ti.root` statement indicates the adjacent data elements in memory.

 ❓ Are adjacent layers in SNodeTree always be adjacent in memory?
-(Probably not, in light of the way we write SOA in taichi)

 ❓ Are all leaf layers for a field be adjacent in memory?
 (I think this could result in better memory access)